 From Nike’s perspective, by pitting the two as brains vs. brawn, mind vs. muscle, the consumer was forced to choose which they identified with best.
 For Federer, it deployed a gold logo using the player’s “RF” initials (which the player hasn’t been allowed to take with him to Uniqlo after moving this year), whereas Nadal was represented by a direct reference to his nickname: the “Raging Bull.”

 Neither Federer nor Nadal’s apparel lines have had the same cultural impact as Lacoste, Perry, Borg, or Agassi, but both players’ on-court sartorial style offered something totally different from their peers.
 More importantly, the pair dragged the sport to new levels of skill and athleticism in front of global audiences, making the clothes memorable by the achievements they were witness to.
 We know each player’s look because we saw them in combat at the pinnacle of the game, fighting out arguably the greatest match ever: Wimbledon 2008’s marathon final, which Nadal took in just under five hours.
-If anything, Federer and Nadal prove that the clothes don’t make the man — the man makes the clothes.

 For more tennis, peep Supreme’s relationship with the sport here.